Skip to content

 Advertised vs Actual Internet Speeds: What We Found

 Do ISPs deliver the speeds they promise?
-We compared advertised plan speeds from FCC filings with real-world speed test data to find out which technologies and providers deliver.
+We compared advertised plan speeds with real-world speed test data to find out which technologies and providers deliver.

 F